How to Prepare Your Dog for an Agility Course

 Training your dog for agility is a rewarding experience that strengthens your bond and enhances both mental and physical stimulation for your pet.
 However, preparation is key to ensure your dog is ready for the challenges of an agility course.

-Here are seven essential steps to get your dog ready for agility training in New York.
+Here are seven steps that can help get your dog ready for agility training in New York.
+But don’t worry, dogs of all ability levels can join agility class.

 Get Your Dog Checked Out by a Veterinarian